mapbender/mapbender-documentation/en/functions/basic/overview.rst

 .. code-block:: yaml

    tooltip: 'Overview'          # text to use as tooltip
    target: ~                    # Id of Map element to query
    layerset: ~                  # refer to a layerset f.e. overview, define the layerset first and refer to it
    width: 200                   # overview width
    height: 100                  # overview height
-   anchor: 'inline'/'left-top'/     # overview alignment, default is 'right-top'
+   anchor: 'right-top'          # overview alignment, default is 'right-top'
-     'left-bottom'/'right-top'/     # use inline f.e. in sidebar
+                                # use inline f.e. in sidebar
-     'right-bottom'
+                                # Options: 'inline', 'left-top', 'right-top', 'left-bottom', 'right-bottom'
-   position: array('0px','0px')     # overview position in relation to anchor, default: x=0px, y=0px
+   position: ['0px', '0px']     # overview position in relation to anchor, default: x=0px, y=0px
    maximized: true              # true/false to open/close on start, default is true
    fixed: true                  # true/false to fix the overview extent, default is true

 Class, Widget & Style
 ============================